veeville2011/try-this-look/INTEGRATION_SUMMARY.md

 # Cart & Outfit Try-On Integration Summary

+## ⚠️ Note: Theme Extension Button Removed

+**The Cart & Outfit button block has been removed from the theme app extension.** The widget functionality (`CartOutfitWidget`) still exists and can be accessed directly via the `/cart-outfit-widget` route, but there is no longer a Shopify theme button to launch it.

+---

 ## ✅ Implementation Complete

 All integration capabilities have been successfully created and are ready for deployment to your Shopify demo store.